junxit/us-congress-bills-116/metadata.md

 - 2019-12-12 — Placed on the Union Calendar, Calendar No. 273.
 - 2019-12-12 — Reported by the Committee on Small Business.
 H. Rept.
 116-343.
 - 2019-12-12 — Reported by the Committee on Small Business.
 H. Rept.
 116-343.
+- 2020-01-08 — Considered under suspension of the rules. (consideration: CR H35-37)
+- 2020-01-08 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5065.
+- 2020-01-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-01-08 — Ms. Velazquez moved to suspend the rules and pass the bill.
+- 2020-01-08 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H35)
+- 2020-01-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H35)